Thomas Jefferson: The Third Retrospective (1801-1809)

 As President, Jefferson was now governing in the same manner as the Federalists he fought.
 They attacked his hypocrisy as Jefferson was the biggest opponent of the federal government doing too much and taking on too much power.
 How could he justify acquiring one third of the continent while proposing military governors to preside over it?
 That was the very definition of big government.

-Furthermore, Jefferson approved a secret exploration of the newly acquired territory known as The Lewis and Clark Expedition.
+Furthermore, Jefferson approved a secret exploration of the newly acquired territory known as The Lewis and Clark Expedition from May 1804 to September 1806.
 When he sent a secret message to Congress asking them to fund it, his opponents screamed it was an unconstitutional military foray.
 He did it anyway.

 Jefferson took the oath of office vowing to change the Presidency and he did just that, though not in the way many expected.
 While Jefferson was an advocate of small government, when in power, he expanded government tremendously.
 This would become a tradition in the Presidency and his bold leadership had him overwhelmingly reelected to his second term where he was largely ineffectual.